benwoodward/dotfiles/.config/nvim/files/vim_tips.md

 - `:ea 5m` Jump to five minutes ago.
 Seriously.
 - `:ea 1h` Jump to 1 hour ago.
 - `:ea 14h 30m` Jump to 14 hours and 30 minutes ago.
 Ok you get the point.
-- `:e filename` Open file in the current window.
-- `:e .` Open file explorer in current directory.

 ## F
 - `f` is for finding things so it doesn’t do anything on it’s own.
 It will jump to the next character you type after f.
 It can be combined with c,d,y to change, cut, and copy sections of text.